This 3-day Ubud itinerary covers all the best things to do in Ubud in 3 days and includes advice on where to eat, stay, and more!

 Banyu Wana Amertha Waterfalls

-If you’re a lover of waterfalls, you’ll be happy to know that Banyu Wana Amertha consists of not one but FOUR waterfalls!
+If you’re a waterfall lover, you’ll be happy to know that Banyu Wana Amertha consists of not one but FOUR waterfalls!

-Walk for about 10 minutes until you reach a sign pointing to the waterfalls.
-On the left, you will find Bwa waterfall with water bursting out of the rocks covered with lush vegetation and another waterfall that only appears during the wet season.
+From the ticket booth, walk for about 10 minutes until you reach a sign pointing to the waterfalls.
+On the left, you’ll find Bwa waterfall with water bursting out of the rock wall covered with lush vegetation and another waterfall that only appears during the wet season.

 The path on the right leads to the Twin waterfalls and the massive Spray waterfall, my personal favorite!

 Banyu Wana Amertha Waterfalls entrance fee: IDR 30k (US$ 2.15)

 Related post: Guide to Banyu Wana Amertha Waterfalls